 The CDC whistleblower scandal which erupted in 2014 is about a supposed cover-up of data linking MMR vaccines to autism.
 However, leaked documents tell a different story.
 In this story, actions almost certainly done in good faith are misconstrued as fraud.
 This distorted interpretation then gets repeated, is never verified, and soon becomes taken as fact.
-Productive arguments as to why vaccines cause autism are then drowned out by cries of conspiracy.
-Instead of making progress, the anti-vaccine community then suffers backfire from rallying behind a poor argument.
+Productive arguments as to why vaccines are still prime autism suspects are then drowned out by cries of conspiracy.
+Instead of making progress, vaccine skeptics then suffer backfire from rallying behind a poor argument.

-The real reason the research community is wrong about MMR not causing autism has nothing to do with a conspiracy, but rather a systematic flaw called “healthy user bias” (HUB), which conceals the true harms of vaccines.
-It’s time for the anti-vaccine community to ditch harmful conspiracy theories and to take up discussion of actual methodological flaws.
+The real reason the research community is wrong about vaccines being “proven” not to cause autism has nothing to do with a conspiracy, but rather systematic methodological flaws.
+The most notable of these is called “confounding by contraindication”, which has the potential to dramatically alter study results.
+It’s time for vaccine skeptics to ditch harmful conspiracy theories and to take up discussion of actual methodological flaws.

 - Timeline of Events In the CDC Whistleblower Scandal